-Jewish community is rather developed in Moscow.
+Jewish community in Moscow is quite big.
 There are many places connected with Jewish culture such as Jewish museum and tolerance center, Jewish cultural center named after R.Goldman, Moscow Jewish Community Center, educational organizations, language schools, synagogues, and a plenty of amazing restaurants with kosher food.

 Apart from it, there are also a few kosher supermarkets where you can buy products made in Israel or locally made food approved by Rabbin.
 Such places are popular not only among the Jews who live in Moscow, but also among those who like authentic places with ethnic food.
 Normally they are located close to the Jewish signs.
 We went to the city district called Maryina Roscha and visited 3 the most convenient located markets to check what they offer.